 Sort, Sort, Sort!

 If you're interested in doing laundry while reducing your ecological footprint, consider enivronmentally friendly laundry detergent: Their surfactants come from vegetable oils, often from coconut.
 Look for labels that say "coconut-oil-based surfactant" instead of "cleaning agents," and "fragrance derived from lavender oil" rather than "fragrance."

-5) Dab stains (don't rub or press hard) with cool water, which will lighten most spots and remove others altogether.
+Be sure to dab stains—don't rub or press with force—with cool water, which can lighten most spots and remove others altogether.
 Print out Martha's stain removal checklist for quick reference, here.

 Remove Bits and Bops

-Remove pins or buckles from clothing items before placing them in the washer—zip the zippers on your clothing, close snaps and hooks, and secure Velcro to prevent snags and abrasion.
-(Do not fasten buttons, however, which can cause stress on the buttons and buttonholes.)
+Be sure to remove pins or buckles from clothing items before placing them in the washer—zip the zippers on your clothing, close snaps and hooks, and secure Velcro to prevent snags and abrasion.
+Don't fasten buttons, however, which can cause stress on the buttons and buttonholes.

 Tie Loose Strings